 Welspun Home Textiles Group is a leading multinational group of companies whose core business is manufacturing, distribution and sale of home textiles and furnishing products.

 Welspun Home Textiles Group, has operations in and sources goods and services from countries including India, China, Pakistan, Turkey, Portugal.

-Bed Linen is sourced mainly from China, and towels are sourced from India, where our current practice is to ensure we have on our files, an independent social audit certificate.
+Bed Linen is sourced mainly from Pakistan, and towels India, where our current practice is to ensure we have on our files, an independent social audit certificate.

 Appendix 1 – Welspun Home Textiles UK Ltd

 Our organisational structure and our business

 Welspun Home Textiles UK Ltd is a leading multinational company whose core business is of sale and distribution of home textiles and furnishing goods.

 Welspun Home Textiles UK Ltd has its head office at Park Square, Bird Hall lane, Cheadle, Cheshire, SK3 0XF.